folio-org/raml-module-builder/cql2pgjson/README.md

 If the search term is a number then a numeric mode is used for "==", "<>", "<", "<=", ">", and ">=" if the actual JSONB type of the stored value is `number`
 (JSONB has no `integer` type).

+## Cross index searches

+Limited cross table searches are supported.
+If you desire a join across tables the following conditions must be met:

+* there must be a foreign key from the child field -> parent field.
+* the join desired index must be only 1 table deep
+  - e.g.  table1 -> table2 not table1 -> table2 -> table3
+* precede the index you want to search with the table name in Camel Case.
+  - e.g. someTableName.indexYouWantToSearch = value
+* if no conditions are required and a join is all that is needed use: id = someTableName.indexYouWantToSearch

 ## Exceptions

 All locally produced Exceptions are derived from a single parent so they can be caught collectively